Ever wondered why huskies always seem to have a mad expression on their faces?

 Do Huskies Actually Look Mad or Angry?

 Firstly, opinions will drastically change depending on whether you ask someone that actually owns a husky, or someone who spotted one at the dog park…

 I know many owners who would never consider their husky to look angry and through seeing countless huskies in real life myself, I would also say that the vast majority didn’t look “angry” to me.
 But that’s just my opinion.

 For people that don’t own a husky, it appears that most think they look angry or to be more accurate “scary”…

 You would be surprised that the general public considers huskies to be scary dogs, and therefore would naturally be quicker to associate the way they look with a negative expression, like “angry or mad”.

 Huskies And Their Markings

 Huskies can have a wide range of markings both on their coat and especially their face

-Certain types of facial markings can make huskies look more intimidating, angry, or scary…
+Certain types of facial markings or as we call “masks” can make huskies look more intimidating, angry, or scary…

 In fact, this can be displayed very easily in the image below.